trade-tariff/trade-tariff-api-docs/source/the-commodities-api.html.md

 ### The included section

-As noted in the documentation on the data section, the `included` section includes all the secondary data objects that are referenced in the commodity API's `data : relationships` section.
+The `included` section includes all the secondary data objects that are referenced in the commodity API's `data : relationships` section.

 The key object within the included section is the `measure` object.
 This is documented in detail below.
 Other objects that are referenced on the measure are documented on the [API Docs reference pages](reference.html), so are not replicated in such detail here.